 Only Negroponte can answer whether Pask was the source of inspiration for imagining computers as design partners in conversation.
 Only Pask could have offered then, or even in the present day, a formal model for how that would work.
-His article in Soft Architecture Machines is hardly a production blueprint for an Architecture Machine but, given the depth and breadth of Pask's conversation theory even at that point in 1976, it's a jump-start to building a computer-based design partner.
+His article in Soft Architecture Machines is hardly a production blueprint for an Architecture Machine but, given the depth and breadth of Pask's conversation theory even at that point in 1976, it is a jump-start to building a computer-based design partner.
 Pask had a great deal more to offer right then, especially in regard to the representation scheme to be used to encompass "relations" and "descriptions" (next section).

-Outcomes of Conversation
+Outcomes of conversation

-While Figure 2 shows the structural relationships in a conversation, it begs the question, what goes on inside the boxes?
-Put another way, how does the human being process incoming signals and on what basis does it respond?
+While Figure 2 shows the structural relationships in a conversation, it begs the following question: "what goes on inside the boxes?"
+Put another way: How does the human being process incoming signals and on what basis does it respond?
 (Similarly, how does the machine?)

 Not unexpectedly, Pask had a highly detailed answer (Figure 3).
-Incoming signals become triggers5 to pre-existing processes (our knowledge, what we already know; or, as Pask preferred, our "knowing", a form which forefronts its dynamic and on-going nature).
-These triggers cause changes in those processes (i.e., "learning").
-In order to model the processes and their changes, Pask developed entailment meshes to express the processes and an accompanying calculus or proto-logic to express their transformations (Pask, Kallikourdis and Scott 1975; Pask and Pangaro 1980; Pask 1980).
+Incoming signals become triggers[5] to pre-existing processes (our knowledge, what we already know; or, as Pask preferred, our "knowing", a noun form which forefronts its dynamic and on-going nature).
+These triggers cause changes in those processes (i.e. "learning").
+To model the processes and their changes, Pask developed entailment meshes to express the processes and an accompanying calculus or proto-logic to express their transformations (Pask et al., 1975; Pask and Pangaro, 1980; Pask, 1980).